gayankanishka/graphql-clean-architecture/README.md

 ![chilli cream log](https://github.com/gayankanishka/graphql-clean-architecture/blob/533a59d7e96493b4d9e94f8fe08c04a4dc3f6af5/docs/assets/ChilliCream.svg?raw=true)

 The repository contains a backend of a simple Conference Planner.
 The backend serves as a GraphQL server.
-You could either use `Sqlite` or `Postgres` to persist the data.
+You could either use `InMemoryDatabase` or `PostgreSQL` to persist the data.
 Application has docker container orchestration configured.

 > DISCLAIMER: Original non-layered solution could be found at [ChilliCream/graphql-workshop](https://github.com/ChilliCream/graphql-workshop).
 This repository focuses on applying the clean-architecture principles into the above solution.
 Also this repository contains some additional features.